-Jazz guitarist, composer, bandleader, and educator Yuval Amihai was born in Beer Sheva, Israel.
+Jazz guitarist, composer and bandleader Yuval Amihai was born in Beer Sheva, Israel.
 He started learning piano at the age of 8 and switched to the electric guitar at 13.
 By the age of 16, he was leading his own bands and performing regularly around the country.

 At the age of 19, during his mandatory military service, Yuval found great inspiration in classical guitar music and composed a chamber music piece for guitar piano and a string quartet, learning from records and books along the writing process.
 His music was selected to be featured in a series of concerts by the city of Beer Shava’s municipal symphonic orchestra dedicated to music by young composers from the southern region of Israel of the Negev.
 Yuval performed his music along with the city’s string quartet in several venues around Israel.
 Following his participation in this project, Yuval was commissioned to compose another original piece for the city’s string quartet featuring renowned oud and violin player Yair Dalal.